SlowProg/redmine_issue_checklist/README.md

 The Redmine Issue Checklist plugin enables you to add checklists to Redmine issues.

+You can configure the plugin:

+1. Track the checklist changes in the issue log.

+2. Change the issue done ratio based on the checklist progress.

+3. Change the issue status when done ratio is 100%.

-You can configure the plugin to track the checklist changes in the issue log and change the issue done ratio based on the checklist progress.
-To do this, go to **Administration > Plugins**, clik**Configure** and select the corresponding check boxes.
+4. Change the issue status when done ratio rollback down from 100%.

+To do this, go to **Administration > Plugins**, click **Configure** and select the corresponding check boxes.
 ![plugin settings](issue_checklist_1.PNG)

 To add a checklist to an issue, enter the checklist item text into the the **Checklist** field in the issue description and click the **+** button.